simplify20/PowerfulRecyclerViewAdapter/README.md

 ```
 Just like handwriting code!

-### one More Tip:
+### One More Tip:
 Use File Template function of IDE to create a common ViewHolder class template!
-Right click package name, select "New" menu,then select "Edit File Template",add your custom ViewHolder class template,my template file is like this:
+Right click the package you want to put ViewHolders in, select "New" menu,then select "Edit File Template",add your custom ViewHolder class file template,my template is like this:

 ```java
 #if (${PACKAGE_NAME} && ${PACKAGE_NAME} != "")package ${PACKAGE_NAME};#end